-Sampling methods for evaluating juvenile steelhead at Chandler were consistent with monitoringmethods.org methods 549, 583, 977, 1562, 1563, 1595, and 1614.
-At both Prosser and Roza Dams, adult fish traps were used on a seasonal basis for biological sampling and enumeration (monitoringmethods.org methods 135, 522).
+Sampling methods for evaluating juvenile steelhead at the CJMF were consistent with monitoringmethods.org methods 1562, 1563, 1595, and 1614.
+At both Prosser and Roza Dams, adult fish traps were used on a seasonal basis for biological sampling and enumeration (monitoringmethods.org methods 454, 1454, 1548, 1549, 1551, 4008, 4041).
 Methods for sampling and enumerating downstream migrating kelt (post-spawned) steelhead were described in Hatch et al. (2013).
-We used these data to describe and evaluate migration timing of juveniles, adults, and downstream migrating kelts; and sex ratios and size distribution of returning adults at Prosser and Roza dams.
+We used these data to describe and evaluate migration timing of juveniles, adults, and downstream migrating kelts; and sex ratios and size distribution of returning adults at Prosser and Roza dams as well as downstream migrating kelts at Prosser (diverted into Chandler canal and the CJMF).